andyagdw/bootcamp_coding_tasks/README.md

    viewing, marking as read, marking as spam, moving to the bin, and deleting emails.
 The program organises emails into folders
    (i.e., inbox, spam, and bin) and provides a user-friendly interface to interact with these emails.

-   Learning OOP is vital for modular, maintainable, and scalable software development.
-It promotes code organisation, abstraction of complex systems, data security through encapsulation, code reuse via inheritance, and flexibility with polymorphism, enhancing readability and facilitating collaboration in large projects.

    **Image showing user interface of Email simulator**:

    ![User interface of Email program](/Images/email_inbox.png)